moves-rwth/attestor-examples/avltree/README.md

-Attestor Benchmark: AVLTrees
+Attestor Examples: AVLTrees
 ============================

-## Running the benchmarks
+This collection of examples covers AVLTrees.

+To run the examples execute the following maven statement within this directory:

+    $ mvn clean install exec:exec@run.

-There are two prepared shellscripts to build and execute all benchmarks.
+Alternatively, there are two prepared shellscripts to build and execute all benchmarks.
 For testing purposes, all benchmarks can be run once by executing

     $ ./benchmarks.sh